KilledByAPixel/LittleJS/README.md

 ## Features

 - Very small footprint with no dependencies
-- Can render 10,000+ objects at 60fps, often several times more
+- Can render 10,000+ objects at 60fps, often many times more
 - Object oriented system with base class engine object
-- 2D physics and collision handling for axis aligned boxes
+- Fast 2D physics and collision handling for axis aligned boxes
 - Positional audio effects with [zzfx](https://killedbyapixel.github.io/ZzFX/) and music with [zzfxm](https://keithclark.github.io/ZzFXM/), mp3s, or wavs
 - Input processing system with keyboard, mouse, gamepad, and touch support
 - Engine helper functions and classes like Vector2, Color, and Timer